M-Salman-khan/YouTube_Downloader_Toolkit/README.md

-Here's a README for the `Playlist_downloader.py` script:

----

 # Playlist Downloader

 This Python script downloads all videos from a YouTube playlist and saves them to a directory named after the playlist.
 The script uses the `pytube` library to handle video downloading.